 The Lisboa Card — Is It Worth It?

-The Lisboa Card is a city pass that includes free or discounted entry to over 30 museums and monuments, plus unlimited public transport (including the metro, trams, buses, funiculars, and the train to Sintra and Cascais).
-The card is available for 24 hours (€22), 48 hours (€37), or 72 hours (€46).
-For museum-focused visitors, the 72-hour card typically pays for itself if you visit the Jerónimos Monastery (€10), Castelo de São Jorge (€15), Belém Tower (€10), Gulbenkian (€10), and one or two more museums, plus using public transport.
-The card also lets you skip ticket queues at major attractions — a significant benefit in summer.
+The Lisboa Card includes free or discounted entry to over 30 museums and monuments, plus unlimited public transport (metro, trams, buses, funiculars, and the train to Sintra and Cascais).
+Available for 24 hours (€22), 48 hours (€37), or 72 hours (€46).
+The 72-hour card typically covers its cost if you visit the Jerónimos Monastery (€10), Castelo de São Jorge (€15), Belém Tower (€10), Gulbenkian (€10), and one or two more museums, plus regular transport.
+It also lets you skip ticket queues — a real benefit in summer.

-The card can be purchased online and collected at the airport, Praça do Comércio tourist office, or Foz Palace tourism center.
-Tip: Activate it on a day when the museums you most want to visit are open (avoid Mondays, when many are closed, and Tuesdays, when national museums are closed).
+Purchase online and collect at the airport, Praça do Comércio tourist office, or Foz Palace tourism center.
+Tip: Activate it on a day when your priority museums are open.
+Avoid Mondays (many municipal museums closed) and Tuesdays (national museums closed).

 Free Museum Days

 Many of Lisbon’s national and municipal museums offer free admission on the first Sunday of each month.
 This includes the Gulbenkian (free after 2pm on all Sundays), the National Tile Museum, MAAT, the Coach Museum, the MNAA, the Maritime Museum, and the Fado Museum.
-Some museums also offer free admission on specific days: the Museum of the Orient is free on Friday evenings (6–10pm), and the Berardo Collection permanent exhibition is always free.
-Plan strategically and you can experience Lisbon’s best museums without spending a cent on admission.
+The Museum of the Orient is free on Friday evenings (6–10pm), and the Berardo Collection permanent exhibition is always free.
+Plan correctly and you can cover Lisbon’s best museums without spending anything on admission.

 Practical Tips for Lisbon Museums

-Opening hours: Most Lisbon museums are open 10am–6pm, with last entry 30 minutes before closing.
-Major closures: Mondays (municipal museums), Tuesdays (national museums including the Coach Museum, Tile Museum, Maritime Museum, MNAA).
+Opening hours: Most Lisbon museums open 10am–6pm, last entry 30 minutes before closing.
+Standard closures: Mondays (municipal museums), Tuesdays (national museums including the Coach Museum, Tile Museum, Maritime Museum, MNAA).
 The Gulbenkian is closed Tuesdays.
-Always check individual museum websites before visiting, as hours can change seasonally and some museums have been undergoing renovations.
+Always check individual museum websites before visiting.

-Best times to visit: Early morning (10–11am) or late afternoon (4–5pm) for the smallest crowds.
-Summer weekends at the Jerónimos Monastery and Belém Tower can mean hour-long queues — weekday mornings are significantly better.
-The Gulbenkian, despite being world-class, rarely feels crowded and is one of the most pleasant museum experiences in the city at any time.
+Best times to visit: Early morning (10–11am) or late afternoon (4–5pm) for the fewest crowds.
+Summer weekends at Jerónimos and Belém Tower can mean hour-long queues — weekday mornings are significantly better.
+The Gulbenkian, despite holding one of Europe’s finest art collections, rarely feels crowded and is one of the most pleasant museum visits in the city at any time of day.

 Photography: Most Lisbon museums allow photography without flash for personal use.
 Temporary exhibitions may have restrictions.
-The Gulbenkian and Berardo are generally photography-friendly.
 Always check signage at the entrance.

 Suggested Museum Itineraries

-Half-day Belém culture tour: Start at the Jerónimos Monastery (arrive at 10am to avoid queues), walk to the Coach Museum, then continue along the waterfront to MAAT.
+Half-day Belém culture tour: Start at Jerónimos Monastery (arrive at 10am to beat the queues), walk to the Coach Museum, then continue along the waterfront to MAAT.
 Finish with pastéis de nata at Pastéis de Belém.
 Total: 4–5 hours.
-Half-day Alfama and downtown tour: Visit the Castelo de São Jorge in the morning for the best light, walk down through Alfama to the Fado Museum, then continue to the Lisbon Cathedral.
+Half-day Alfama and downtown tour: Castelo de São Jorge in the morning for the best light, walk down through Alfama to the Fado Museum, then to the Lisbon Cathedral.
 Total: 3–4 hours.

 Full-day art lover’s itinerary: Morning at the Gulbenkian (Founder’s Collection and gardens), lunch at the museum restaurant, afternoon at the MNAA or Berardo Collection, evening at a fado house in Alfama.
-Full-day with kids: Morning at the Coach Museum (children love the carriages), Belém Tower, and Jerónimos Monastery, then take the train to Parque das Nações for the Oceanarium in the afternoon.
+Full-day with kids: Morning at the Coach Museum (children engage well with the carriages), Belém Tower, and Jerónimos Monastery, then take the train to Parque das Nações for the Oceanarium in the afternoon.

 For day trips combining culture with excursions, the National Palace of Sintra and the Pena Palace offer extraordinary architectural and cultural experiences outside the city.
 The Lisbon itinerary guide provides detailed day-by-day plans that incorporate the city’s best museums into broader sightseeing routes.